BIO390 - Introduction to Bioinformatics

 - Course language is English

-Some learning goals should provide you with additional guidance - but please be aware that those may include details which not have been covered in the current semester; still good to know but not necessarily relevant for the exam.
+Some learning goals provide additional guidance - but please be aware that those may include details which not have been covered in the current semester and therefore won't be necessarily relevant for the exam.

 BIO390 UZH HS24 - Introduction to Bioinformatics08:15-09:45 @ Y-03G-85 and Y-03G-91 UZH Irchel